jcampbell18/php_STA_schedule/README.md

 - co-created by Jason Campbell and Valdyn Hunt
 - this API was recognized by STA, and had replaced the previous one
-    - the API test account and API is no longer available

 ## EWU CSCD 378: Web Applications